Internet Association to join expected net neutrality lawsuit

 The new rules give internet service providers sweeping powers to change how consumers access the internet but must have new transparency requirements that will require them to disclose any changes to consumers.

-Internet Association members also include Airbnb, Amazon.com (AMZN.O) and several dozen online and social media companies.
+Internet Association members also include Airbnb, Etsy Inc, Amazon.com and several dozen online and social media companies.
+(Reporting by Chris Sanders; Editing by Susan Thomas)